 “Celebrating culture is a vital part of building a community,” says Stephanie Lerret, senior vice president of Marketing and Community Relations for Avalon Park Group.
 “It helps create a sense of place and belonging through strengthening social relationships and fostering empathy.”

-For more information on PFAC and how you can support its initiatives, go to www.PascoArts.org, or call 727-845-7322.
+For more information about the African American club of Pasco and how you can help support it, go to aacpascofl.org.